Doctoral Degree Requirements

 These are chosen by the student and approved by the concentration director and the

-15th for the February examination.
-The student is expected to know the text or texts
+IPS Director.
+The student is expected to know the text or texts thoroughly, including

-- A two-hour oral examination is usually given within three weeks of the written.
+- A 90 minute oral examination is usually given within three weeks of the written.
 It

 includes questioning of the student's answers in the written examination, but may